vmware-tanzu-experiments/vsphere-with-tanzu-proof-of-concept-samples/VCF/test_vms/README.md

 ## Download govc:
 Govc is a lightweight, open-source CLI tool written in Go (and part of the Govmomi/Go library for the vSphere API).
 Project page: https://github.com/vmware/govmomi/tree/master/govc<br>

 To download the latest release, use the command below.
-As with the majority of Go projects, it is packaged as a single binary (note that the tar command requires root privileges to copy the binary to the correct location):
+As with the majority of Go projects, it is packaged as a single binary.
+Note that the tar command requires **root privileges** to copy the binary to the correct location):

 ```
 curl -L -o - "https://github.com/vmware/govmomi/releases/latest/download/govc_$(uname -s)_$(uname -m).tar.gz" | tar -C /usr/local/bin -xvzf - govc